Willkommen in Deutschland!

 - Airbnb – Great site for finding quirky, inexpensive, and intimate lodging options all over the world.
 Booking online is easy, hosts (in our experience) tend to accurately represent their lodging and provide services that are often above and beyond hotels.
 Plus, customer service from the company is excellent!

-- Göttingen Local Tourism Office – These folks came to the rescue quite unexpectedly when they found not one, but two separate “holiday guesthouses” where we were able to stay while we were looking for an apartment.
+- Local Tourism Office – The folks at our local tourism office ended up being one of the best relocation resources in Germany.
+They came to the rescue quite unexpectedly when they found not one, but two separate “holiday guesthouses” where we were able to stay while we were looking for an apartment.
 Since we don’t speak German, we were able to book and communicate through the tourism office.
-They have English-speaking staff and are incredibly helpful.
-We were dismayed at the high prices we were charged for both rentals, but we were grateful to we didn’t have to spend the night in our car in November.
+Ours in Goettingen had English-speaking staff and were very helpful.
+We were dismayed at the high prices we were charged for both rentals, but we were grateful that we didn’t have to spend the night in our car in November.
+A quick Google search should take you to the website for the tourism office of your city or town.

 - ImmobilienScout24 – This quickly became my favorite site to search, mostly because they have more listings than any other site.
 Plus, they offer commission-free listings.